pattex16/gnome-shell-extension-duckduckgo-search/README.md

 # Features :
  - Get suggestions and search Qwant directly from the Overview.
+ - Use keywords to directly search for results (configure in settings) [Work in Progress]
  - Special suggestions and Qwicks (access or search directly from websites using "&")
  - Adds a button to the top panel to launch Qwant directly (remove via settings)
  - Select search category in extension settings